Leon99/Monyk/README.md

 ### What is this?

 It's a distributed reliability monitoring tool that can be operated without learning rocket science.
-It's like UptimeRobot, only open-source, self-hosted, cross-platform, RESTful, DevOps-friendly and cost-efficient.
+It's like UptimeRobot, only open-source, extensible, self-hosted, cross-platform, RESTful, DevOps-friendly and cost-efficient.

 ### What exactly can it do?

 At the moment, it can monitor web sites and ping hosts from multiple locations.
-Monitoring results can be stored in [Graphite](https://graphiteapp.org).
+Failure alerts are sent to Slack.

 ### OK how do I use it?